Arctic Marathon - 25 Oct 2025 (AM24)

 Day 4

-After breakfast, we board our chartered flights in Copenhagen, Denmark, bound for Kangerlussuaq on the west coast of Greenland.
+After breakfast, we board our chartered flight in Copenhagen, bound for Kangerlussuaq, on the west coast of Greenland.

 Upon arrival in Kangerlussuaq, you will be transported to the small port located west of the airport, where the Ocean Albatros awaits at anchor.
-Zodiacs will transfer us the short distance to the ship, where you will be checked in to your stateroom.
-While enjoying dinner and a glass of champagne we set sail on a course for adventure along the 160-kilometre Kangerlussuaq fjord
+Zodiacs will transfer you the short distance to the ship, where you will be checked in to your stateroom.
+While enjoying dinner and a glass of champagne, we set sail, on-course for adventure along Kangerlussuaq Fjord.

 Day 5

-After breakfast, Ocean Albatros will arrive in the colourful city of Sisimiut.
-With around 5,400 inhabitants, it is Greenland’s second largest city, and one of the most interesting to explore.
+After breakfast, Ocean Albatros will arrive in the colourful city of Sisimiut, where it will remain from 8 AM to 4 PM.
+With around 5,400 inhabitants, this is Greenland’s second-largest city, and one of the most interesting to explore.
 Paleo-Inuit people have lived around Sisimiut on and off since 2,500 BC, arriving in waves of migration from Arctic Canada.
-Remnants of turf huts and tent camps from this time can be found throughout the vast back country which surrounds Sisimiut, including on Tele Island, a pleasant short walk from the harbour.
+Remnants of turf huts and tent camps from this time can be found throughout the vast back country which surrounds Sisimiut, including on Tele Island, a pleasant, short walk from the harbour.

 In 1756, Count Johan Ludvig Holstein established a colony here and called it “Holsteinsborg”.
 The oldest part of Sisimiut features town houses from this era, and the oldest dates back to 1756.
 One of the most culturally significant buildings is the Blue Church, built in 1775, now a landmark in the city’s historical museum district, arguably the best preserved in Greenland, and the perfect place to discover the Greenland of old.

-The busy city center of Sisimiut offers a glimpse of what daily life is like in 21st-century Greenland, where seal hunts and smartphones collide.
-Take a refreshing stroll around Spedjesø and take in an exhibition at the city’s cultural center, explore the region’s fascinating heritage at the city museum, or visit the Artists Workshop, where savvy shoppers can purchase traditional artworks direct from the artist.
-As evening falls, we will leave Sisimiut and set a course for the iceberg studded waters of Disko Bay (Qeqertarsuup Tunua) as Ocean Albatros sails for Qeqertarsuaq.
+The busy city centre of Sisimiut offers a glimpse of what daily life is like in 21st-century Greenland, where seal hunts and smartphones collide.
+Take a refreshing stroll around Spedjesø and take in an exhibition at the city’s cultural centre.
+Explore the region’s fascinating heritage at the city museum, or visit the Artists Workshop, where savvy shoppers can purchase traditional artworks directly from the artist.
+As evening falls, we will leave Sisimiut and set a course for the iceberg-studded waters of Disko Bay (Qeqertarsuup Tunua) as Ocean Albatros sails for Qeqertarsuaq.

 Day 6

 Situated within a short walk of the harbor lies Ilulissat Icefjord, Greenland’s most famous site.
-Choked with city-sized icebergs so closely packed one could almost walk across to the other side, Ilulissat Icefjord stretches 70 km from its outlet in Disko Bay near the city of Ilulissat back to the Sermeq Kujalleq glacier.
-This is the single largest glacier on Earth outside Antarctica, draining 13% of the Greenland Ice Sheet, and producing 10% of all the ice in the Northern Hemisphere (enough water to supply the annual needs of the entire United States).
-These mind-blowing statistics, together with the indescribably beautiful scenery, have secured the Ilulissat Icefjord designation as a UNESCO World Heritage Site.
+Choked with city-sized icebergs so closely packed one could almost walk across to the other side, Ilulissat Icefjord stretches 70km from its outlet in Disko Bay, near the city of Ilulissat, back to the Sermeq Kujalleq glacier.
+This is the single largest glacier on Earth outside Antarctica, draining 13% of the Greenland Ice Sheet, and producing 10% of all the ice in the Northern Hemisphere (enough water to supply the annual needs of the entire USA).
+These mind-blowing statistics, together with the indescribably beautiful scenery, have secured the Ilulissat Icefjord's designation as a UNESCO World Heritage Site.

-During the visit you will have the opportunity to join a boat trip with a local captain to the Icefjord (optional excursion – charge applies).
+During the visit you will have the opportunity to join a boat trip with a local captain to the Icefjord (optional excursion – additional charges apply).
 The journey takes about two and a half hours and is considered the best way to experience the magic of Ilulissat Icefjord up close.
-If a hike or a trip by boat does not present enough excitement, there is also an opportunity to join a flightseeing excursion in fixed-wing aircraft over the Icefjord (optional excursion – charge applies).
+If a hike or a trip by boat does not present enough excitement, there is also an opportunity to join a flight-seeing excursion in a fixed-wing aircraft over the Icefjord (optional excursion – additional charges apply).

 Day 7

 Situated on the opposite side of Ilulissat Icefjord, the small village of Ilimanaq is the architype of rural Greenland.
-With a tiny harbor often choked with floating ice, clusters of multicolored houses, and an almost endless backcountry, this is what most people think of when considering this vast island country.
+With a tiny harbour often choked with floating ice, clusters of multicoloured houses, and an almost endless back country, this is what most people think of when considering this vast island country.

 Away from these modern additions, Ilimanaq remains deeply rooted in the hunting and fishing culture that has governed life in Greenland for millennia.
 Meat and fish are put out to dry next to the day’s laundry, and the only sound on the wind is the yowling of sled dogs.